sebastianknopf/isa2gtfs/README.md

 The configurations will take following effect:

 - config.extract_zone_ids Whether to extract zone IDs and write them to zone_id in stops.txt or not
+- config.extract_platform_codes Whether to extract platform codes from ATTRIBUT.ASC and HSTATTRI.ASC or not
 - default.agency_url Default URL for agencies, if no agency URL is available
 - default.agency_timezone Default timezone for agencies, if no timezone is available
 - mapping.station_id The template for generating station IDs (location type 1 in GTFS)